FusionDevices/android_device_htc_pme/README.md

-AOSNP/CAF Device Tree for HTC 10 (pme)
+Pure Fusion OS AOSP Device Tree for HTC 10 (pme)
 ===========================================

 The HTC 10 (codenamed _"pme"_) is a flagship smartphone from HTC.